The Most Expensive Restaurants on Every Continent

 1. North America

 Ok, there you have it.
-The most expensive restaurants (that I could find in a couple hours of research) on every continent.
+These are the most expensive restaurants on every continent.
 Pretty eye opening to see what people are willing to pay for a meal!
 If you can buy dinner at Central in Peru, you’re having a good year.
 If you buy dinner at Kyoto Kitcho in Japan, you’ve pretty much made it.
 If you buy a $25,000 taco, you’re out of your damn mind.
 But hit me up cause we should definitely hang out sometime 🙂

 All my love,